kaw393939/module1_is601/README.md

 - Practice branching and merging in GIT by maintaining your cheat sheet in a GIT repository.
 - You should have at least 15 branches, one branch per command and you should merge to main after completing each branch.
 - Set up GitHub with SSH keys and push your cheat sheet to a GitHub repository.
-- When you are finished locally push your Main branch to GitHub and
+- When you are finished locally push your Main branch to GitHub

 **Grading Expectations:** Completeness and accuracy of the cheat sheet, proper use of GIT commands, successful branching and merging, and correctly setting up GitHub with SSH keys to publish the assignment to GitHub.